jerry81/leetcode/Learning03Array101/README.md

   - delete at index
 - delete from start O(N)
 - delete from mid is like delete from start, involves shift, worst case is O(N)

+# searching
+- the most important operation of all
+- design choices depend on speed of search
+- def: find occurence of element in array and return position
+- constant time if we know index in advance
+- linear search is O(N) - checking thru all elements one by one.
+- binary search
+  - only works if list is sorted
+-